jveldboom/lambda-ec2-snapshots/README.md

 }
 ```

+- Set the Lambda's function Trigger to a "CloudWatch Events - Schedule".
+  This can be set from within the Lambda function console under the "Triggers" tab
 - Add the following tags to the EC2 instance(s) you want snapshots created

 |  Tag | Value | Description |